-1. Classroom Presence: Come to class prepared (1) to share material pertaining to the various learning activities in which you are expected to engage, and (2) to contribute something meaningful when asked for a contribution of some sort, perhaps an idea pertaining to language description, perhaps a fragment of code, perhaps a "transcript" of a program demo, perhaps a thought comparing/contrasting one language with another, or perhaps something of an altogether different sort.

-- 2. Programming Challenges: You will be asked to engage in a number of programming activities.
+- 1. Classroom Presence: Come to class prepared (1) to share material pertaining to the various learning activities in which you are expected to engage, and (2) to contribute something meaningful when asked for a contribution of some sort, perhaps an idea pertaining to language description, perhaps a fragment of code, perhaps a "transcript" of a program demo, perhaps a thought comparing/contrasting one language with another, or perhaps something of an altogether different sort. - 2.
+Programming Challenges: You will be asked to engage in a number of programming activities.
 Some will call on you to mimic an interactive session that I will share with you, perhaps with a bit of modification.
 Some will call on you to simply write a collection of short programs (e.g., Lisp functions, Prolog predicates, Haskell functions), according to specification.
 Some will be a bit more ambitious, calling on you to build a problem solver or a modest interpreter.
 Sometimes there will be conceptual or theoretical elements to the programming assignments, in addition to the writing and demoing of programs. - 3.
 Problem Sets: You will be asked to do a small number of problem sets which are computationally oriented but do not call on you to write or demo computer programs. - 4.
-Web Site: You will be asked to build a web site, subject to a number of constraints, on which to place your work for this course.
-The web site will provide you with an opportunity to demonstrate that you can craft an enviable on-line portfolio of work.
-For programming assignments, I will look to the site in order to see that your work is in order.
-(That said, I may occasionally ask that you actually demo your programs for me.)
-With respect to the few problem sets, I will look to your Web site to see that you did the work.
-I will occasionally be calling upon one or another of you to present work by walking us through the items that you are expected to archive on your work site. - 5.
+Web Site Construction: You will be asked to build a web site, subject to a number of constraints, on which to place your work for this course.
+The web site will provide you with an opportunity to demonstrate that you can craft an admirable on-line portfolio of work.
+By taking seriously the task of presenting solutions your assignments in a clear manner for all to see, you are likely to improve your skills with respect to computer programming and computational problem solving to a greater degree than if just marginally make an effort to complete the assignments.
+I will occasionally be calling upon one or another of you to present work by walking us through some of the items that you are expected to archive on your work site. - 5.
 Exam 1: There will be a 1 hour closed-book exam during one of the class periods within week 6 or week 7 of the semester.
 The exam will be formally announced one week prior to the exam date. - 6.
 Exam 2: There will be a 1 hour closed-book exam during one of the class periods within week 12 or week 13 of the semester.
-The exam will be formally announced one week prior to the exam date. - 7.
-Final Exam: There will be a 2 hour exam during the officially scheduled final exam period, which is Wednesday, May 11, from 10:30am to 12:30pm.
+The exam will be formally announced one week prior to the exam date.

+7. Final Exam: There will be a 2 hour exam during the officially scheduled final exam period for this course.